 It still erupts occasionally, in 2000 its eruption reached a height of 120 meters and some activity was recorded in 2016.

-Opposite the geysers, you can find The Geysir Centre, if you’re self-driving the golden circle then this is where you can park your car as well.
+Opposite the geysers, you can find The Geysir Centre, and if you’re self-driving the golden circle then this is where you can park your car as well.
 The Geysir Centre has a big shop with plenty of handcrafted and locally sourced Icelandic artifacts.

 Inside the center, you’ll also find a museum exhibit with more information on the area, as well as a restaurant serving traditional Icelandic food.